vacp2p/rfc-index/waku/standards/core/12/filter.md

 #### Filter Subscribe Response

-In return to any `FilterSubscribeRequest`, a filter service node SHOULD respond with a `FilterSubscribeResponse` with a `requestId` matching that of the request.
+When responding to a `FilterSubscribeRequest`, a filter service node SHOULD send a `FilterSubscribeResponse` with a `requestId` matching that of the request.
 This response MUST contain a `status_code` indicating if the request was successful or not.